 Groups share worship, dance and concern for the environment

-It was partly cloudy and windy as Be’sha Blondin, with the Yellowknife Tribe, led a “Fire and Water” ceremony along the river banks at Celilo Park in northern Oregon.
+CORBETT, Ore. – It was partly cloudy and windy on Monday, as Be’sha Blondin, with the Yellowknife Tribe, led a “Fire and Water” ceremony along the river banks at Celilo Park.
 Joined by attendees of the Presbyterians for Earth Care (PEC) Conference, Blondin sang to the east, west, north and south and along with the rest of the group, poured water and placed a piece of tobacco into the river.
 It was part of a two-day program that allowed attendees to hear and learn about traditions dating back thousands of years.

 Two years ago, at the Presbyterians for Earth Care Conference in Montreat, North Carolina, the Rev. Dr. J. Herbert Nelson, II challenged the group to step out of its comfort zone and stand with those who are struggling.